 Lauren Contorno is a 5th year PhD student and a member of the Social Science Environmental Health Research Institute (SSEHRI) and the Northeastern Environmental Justice Research Collaborative (NJERC).
 Her dissertation research examines the social and cultural impacts of coal plant closures at the community level, decision-making processes surrounding redevelopment in these "transition towns," and the broader political economic dynamics of the transition to a renewable energy economy.

-Areas of Research/Interest: Environmental justice, socio-technical transitions, political ecology
+Areas of Research/Interest: Environmental justice, socio-technical transitions, political ecology, social movements

-Sarah Faude is a PhD Candidate with research interests in urban educational equity and access.
-Her dissertation explores the ways that an urban district discusses, maintains, and resists school segregation through student assignment policies and practices.
+Sarah Faude explores the ways that an urban district discusses, maintains, and resists school segregation through student assignment policies and practices.
 She has also contributed to several projects related to equity and access gaps in education in Massachusetts, spanning from preschool to public higher education, all of which emphasize bridging research with practitioners.
 Before arriving at Northeastern, Sarah received her B.A. in 2009 from Skidmore College, her M.S.Ed in Urban Education from the University of Pennsylvania in 2011, and several years teaching middle and high school English in Philadelphia.

 Areas of Research/Interest: School Choice and Assignment Policies, Neighborhood and School Segregation, Urban Education, Qualitative Methods, Intersectionality, Program Evaluation